codeMaster723/codeMaster723/README.md

 APIs: RESTful services, JWT authentication, caching, pagination

-Frontend collaboration: Angular and JavaScript (working closely with frontend teams)
+Frontend collaboration: CSS, HTML, Angular, and JavaScript (working closely with frontend teams)

 I’m always eager to learn and improve, staying updated with the latest tech trends to build performant and reliable solutions.